Glatzli/model_comparison_codes/README.md

 		-> where is the pressure sensor for this station?! plot only difference ibk airport-kufstein

-- LIDAR Wind:
+- Wind LIDAR:
   	Which vars should I use?
-  	used dd & ff for vertical_plots and ucom_unfilt./vcomp_unfiltered for vertical timeseries plots?! rather use ucomp/vcomp?!?
+  	used dd & ff for vertical_plots and ucomp_unfilt./vcomp_unfiltered for vertical timeseries plots?! rather use ucomp/vcomp?!?

+  	-> Problem: need U & V for pot temp-height timeseries => should I calculate that from dd & ff?
   	(don't seperate wind speed and direction in plot: It doesn't work!)